kwasniew/hyperbook/manuscript/ch8.md

 ${errorMessage(state.requestStatus)}
 ${addPostButton(state.requestStatus)}
 ```
-A strategy to scale growing view functions is to split them into smaller view fragments and delegate to them.
+A common strategy to scale growing view functions is to split them into smaller view fragments and delegate to them.

 ## Exercise: removing error when typing a new post